RaphaelLorenzo/data_extractor/README.md

 python3 extract_from_rosbag.py
 ```

+## After recording

-## After recording, you get back ownership of the files and directories from the user
+Get back ownership of the files and directories from the user

 ```
 sudo chmod a+rwx ./saved_images/
 sudo chmod a+rwx ./saved_images/*